thingsboard/thingsboard-client-sdk/README.md

 Example implementations for all base features, mentioned above, can be found in the `examples` folder.
 See the according `README.md`, to see which boards are supported and which functionality the example shows.

+## Supported Frameworks

+`ThingsBoardArduinoSDK` does not directly depend on any specific `MQTT Client` or `HTTP Client` implementation, instead any implementation of the `IMQTT_Client` or `IHTTP Client` can be used.
+Because there are no further dependencies on `Arduino`, besides the client that communicates it allows us to use this library with `Arduino`, when using the `Arduino_MQTT_Client` or with `Espressif IDF` when using the `Espressif_MQTT_Client`.

+Example usage for `Espressif` can be found in the `examples/0014-espressif_esp32_send_data` folder, all other code portions can be implemented the same way only initialization of the needed dependencies is slightly different.
+Meaning internal call to `ThingsBoard` works the same on both `Espressif` and `Arduino`.

+This is also the case, because the only always used dependency that is remaining, is [`ArduinoJson`](https://arduinojson.org/), which despite its name does not require any `Arduino` component.

 ## Troubleshooting

 ### No PROGMEM support causing crashes

 If the device is crashing with an `Exception` especially `Exception (3)`, more specifically `LoadStoreError` or `LoadStoreErrorCause` this might be because, all constant variables are per default in flash memory to decrease the memory footprint of the library, if the libraries used or the board itself don't support `PROGMEM`.
-This can cause crashes to mitigate that simply add a `#define THINGSBOARD_ENABLE_PROGMEM 0` before including the ThingsBoard header file.
+This can cause crashes to mitigate that simply add a `#define THINGSBOARD_ENABLE_PROGMEM 0` before including the `ThingsBoard` header file.

 ```c++
 // If not set otherwise the value is 1 per default if the pgmspace include exists,